Greg-T8/PracticalAutomation/ch8-azure-automation/ch8-notes.md

 - [What are managed identities for Azure resources?](https://docs.microsoft.com/en-us/azure/automation/automation-security-overview?WT.mc_id=Portal-Microsoft_Azure_Automation#managed-identities-preview)

-### Output the keys for the MMA Agent and hybrid worker registration
-You will use these keys next when installing the Microsoft Monitoring Agent (MMA) and registering the MMA agent as a hybrid runbook worker.
+Output the keys for the MMA Agent and hybrid worker registration.
+You will use these keys in the next step when registering the MMA agent as a hybrid runbook worker.
 ```powershell
 $InsightsWorkspace = @{
 	ResourceGroupName = $ResourceGroupName